mrkeylost/real-time-chat-apps/README.md

 ## ☁️ Deployment

 This project is configured for **Vercel** using `experimentalServices`.
 The frontend is served at `/` and the backend is routed under `/_/backend`.

 ---

+## 🤝 Contributing

+Contributions are welcome!
+To get started:

+1. Fork this repository
+2. Create a new branch: `git checkout -b feature/your-feature-name`
+3. Commit your changes: `git commit -m 'Add some feature'`
+4. Push to the branch: `git push origin feature/your-feature-name`
+5. Open a Pull Request

+---